CamDavidsonPilon/lifetimes/docs/Quickstart.md

 #### The shape of your data
 For all models, the following nomenclature is used:

 - `frequency` represents the number of *repeat* purchases the customer has made.
 This means that it's one less than the total number of purchases.
 This is actually slightly wrong.
-It's the count time periods the customer had a purchase in.
+It's the count of time periods the customer had a purchase in.
 So if using days as units, then it's the count of days the customer had a purchase on.
-- `T` represents the age of the customer in whatever time units chosen (weekly above).
+- `T` represents the age of the customer in whatever time units chosen (weekly, in the above dataset).
 This is equal to the duration between a customer's first purchase and the end of the period under study.
 - `recency` represents the age of the customer when they made their most recent purchases.
 This is equal to the duration between a customer's first purchase and their latest purchase.
 (Thus if they have made only 1 purchase, the recency is 0.)

-If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifetimes to transform your data to look like this.
+If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifetimes to transform your data to look like this

 #### Basic Frequency/Recency analysis using the BG/NBD model